CanntAim/Sick3/README.md

 * _MEDIANFLOW Tracker_
 * _GOTURN Tracker_

 Out of the built in algorithms we are currently using _TLD_ (which stands for tracking, learning, and detection).
-From the author’s paper, “The tracker follows the object from frame to frame.
+From the author’s paper:

+>“_The tracker follows the object from frame to frame.
 The detector localizes all appearances that have been observed so far and corrects the tracker if necessary.
-The learning estimates detector’s errors and updates it to avoid these errors in the future.”.
+The learning estimates detector’s errors and updates it to avoid these errors in the future._”

 The algorithm does have some stability issues as it jumps around quite a bit (we fix this with smoothing).
 The flip side of this is that algorithm is able to track large motions and long term occlusion.

 Once we started tracking the ball we have to wait for the user to enter the _**Dribbling**_ state.
 The dribbling state is defined as the ball entering an oscillating vertical y-position trend in relation to time.
 The second order derivative of this metric is the velocity.
 We trigger the entry into this state by having the ball go past a certain vertical position (around knee height).
 Because generally human proportions are consistent this is a safe threshold to set using height information of the person which we get when finding the person.